 “teacher”, in relation to a government school, means a member of the teaching staff;

-“teaching staff” means persons appointed as such under section 236(2).
+“teaching staff” means persons appointed as such under section 236(2);

+“year 11” and “year 12” mean the 11th year and the 12th year respectively of the compulsory education period determined on the basis of a model under which —

+(a) enrolment at a school occurs as soon as is required by section 9; and

+(b) schooling progresses normally through each year until the end of the compulsory education period.

+[Section 4 amended by No. 22 of 2005 s.
+16.]

 5. Definition of “pre-compulsory education period”

 The pre-compulsory education period for a child is as follows —